yusefmosiah/choir-collective/docs/Entry_Q&A.md

    - Enables natural resonance
    - Protects collective states

-This creates a natural selection for participants who understand and value quantum coherence over simple economic extraction.
+This creates a natural selection for participants who understand and value harmonic resonance over simple economic extraction.

 ---

 ## On Value Paradox

-Q: Doesn't underpricing thread participation through the quantum oscillator formula leave money on the table?
+Q: Doesn't underpricing thread participation through the harmonic oscillator formula leave money on the table?

 A: This apparent underpricing actually generates premium value through a sophisticated psychological-economic paradox: